 Searches will be allowed by any of the variables under which the register information is stored or organised.

 - Personal information obtained from a public register shall not be re-sorted, or combined with personal information obtained from any other public register, for the purpose of making available for valuable consideration personal information assembled in a form in which that personal information could not be obtained directly from the register.

 The HPI combines many public registers.
-In order to ensure that this principle is not breached, access to personal information about a practitioner will have to be obtained separately from each register component of the HPI.
-If a searcher entered the name of a person known to be both a doctor and a dentist, the searcher would be required to specify the professional registration, not just enter the name, and have both register entries returned.
+If a searcher enters the name of a person known to be both a doctor and a dentist, their professional details from both register entries are returned.

 Public register privacy principle 3

 - Personal information in a public register shall not be made available by means of electronic transmission, unless the purpose of the transmission is to make the information available to a member of the public who wishes to search the register.

 Some responsible authorities may discharge their responsibility to make their registers publicly available by providing public search facilities on the HPI.
 In that way, and in terms of the assignment of the HPI number, the Ministry will be acting as agent for the responsible authorities.